-We ask that you do not report security issue to our normal GitHub issue tracker.
+We ask that you do not report a security issue to our standard GitHub issue tracker.

 If you believe you've identified a security issue with

 Dispatch, please report it via our public Netflix bug bounty program at https://bugcrowd.com/netflix

 Once you've submitted the issue, it will be handled by our triage team, typically within 48 hours.

 At any given time, we will provide security support for the

 master branch and the two most recent releases.

 Our process for taking a security issue from private discussion to public disclosure involves multiple steps.